 Being nearly 4,500km long, at any one time there is a wide range of weather in Chile.

 Most cyclists head to the lake district, Carretera Austral and far south in summer (December-March) when the weather is at its warmest.
 It still rains regularly, but is drier than in winter months when heavy snows can cause road closures.
 Northern areas of Chilean Patagonia are much less windy than their Argentinian counterparts, but in Region XII in the far south the winds are strong in summer and generally from the west/north-west.

 The Puna de Atacama in the north-east of the country rarely sees any rain.
-Its climate is similar to that of south-west Bolivia and north-west Argentina.
+Its climate is similar to that of south-west Bolivia and north-west Argentina, though the Chilean side is drier and more deserty.
 The high altitudes ensure warm days and cold nights throughout the year, and in winter (June-September) nighttime temperatures are regularly -10°C to -20°C, occasionally colder.
 Prevailing winds are from the west/north-west and can be savagely strong, so any crossing of the high passes between Chile and Argentina is usually much easier if you’re leaving Chile rather than entering.

 Whereas Peruvian road builders zigzag their roads up mountains and Argentinian ones climb in steady curves, Chilean road builders tend to just build straight up hills, then straight down the other side.
 This, unsurprisingly, leads to steep gradients.
 It can be hard enough work on the Carretera Austral when the climbs are short and the altitudes low, but is even harder at high altitude on the Puna de Atacama in the north.